Gastrointestinal tract: Immune system homeostasis

 Beneficial bacteria also can contribute to the homeostasis of the gastrointestinal immune system.
 For example, Clostridia, one of the most predominant bacterial groups in the GI tract, play an important role in influencing the dynamics of the gut's immune system.
 It has been demonstrated that the intake of a high fiber diet could be responsible for the induction of T-regulatory cells (Tregs).
 This is due to the production of short-chain fatty acids during the fermentation of plant-derived nutrients such as butyrate and propionate.
 Basically, the butyrate induces the differentiation of Treg cells by enhancing histone H3 acetylation in the promoter and conserved non-coding sequence regions of the FOXP3 locus, thus regulating the T cells, resulting in the reduction of the inflammatory response and allergies.

-Intestinal microbiota
+Gastrointestinal microbiota

-The large intestine hosts several kinds of bacteria that can deal with molecules that the human body cannot otherwise break down.
-This is an example of symbiosis.
-These bacteria also account for the production of gases at host-pathogen interface inside the intestine (this gas is released as flatulence when eliminated through the anus).
-However the large intestine is mainly concerned with the absorption of water from digested material (which is regulated by the hypothalamus) and the reabsorption of sodium, as well as any nutrients that may have escaped primary digestion in the ileum.
+The large intestine contains multiple types of bacteria, and other microorganisms that can break down molecules the human body cannot process alone, demonstrating a symbiotic relationship.
+These microbes are responsible for gas production at host–pathogen interface, which is released as flatulence.
+Intestinal bacteria can also participate in biosynthesis reactions.
+For example, certain strains in the large intestine produce vitamin B12; an essential compound in humans for things like DNA synthesis and red blood cell production.
+However, the primary function of the large intestine is water absorption from digested material (regulated by the hypothalamus) and the reabsorption of sodium and nutrients.

-Health-enhancing intestinal bacteria of the gut flora serve to prevent the overgrowth of potentially harmful bacteria in the gut.
-These two types of bacteria compete for space and "food", as there are limited resources within the intestinal tract.
-A ratio of 80-85% beneficial to 15–20% potentially harmful bacteria generally is considered normal within the intestines, and maintains homeostasis.
-A bad ratio of potentially harmful bacteria may disrupt this balance and cause dysbiosis.
+Beneficial intestinal bacteria compete with potentially harmful bacteria for space and "food", as the intestinal tract has limited resources.
+A ratio of 80–85% beneficial to 15–20% potentially harmful bacteria is proposed for maintaining homeostasis.
+An imbalanced ratio results in dysbiosis.